-Sadly so many people who need help, even when they have the best of intentions to make some kind of change in life, will sabotage themselves before they have even really given themselves the chance to be successful.
+Sadly, so many people who need help, even when they have the best of intentions to make some kind of change in life, will self-sabotage themselves before they have even really given themselves the chance to be successful.

-I want to share with you some of the common elements, traits or behaviours with both the people who sabotage themselves and the others who become successful.
-This will hopefully help you to avoid the common traps, which set people up to fail.
+I want to share with you some of the common elements, traits or behaviours with both the people who self-sabotage themselves and the others who become successful.
+This will hopefully help you to avoid the common traps which set people up to fail.
 This is so important because when people unconsciously set themselves up to fail, especially when this is repeated over and over again, this begins to have a very negative impact on someone’s self-esteem and confidence.
-In turn this can, and often does manifest, in very physical/emotional and mental symptoms of pain.
+In turn this can, and often does, manifest in physical/emotional and mental symptoms of pain.

 Now these ‘challenges’ are often excuses.
-And the reason I say that is because I have helped people who were so committed that even if they were financially challenged and/or lived far away, they still managed to come in and overcome these hurdles.
+The reason I say that is because I have helped people who were so committed that even if they were financially challenged and/or lived far away, they still managed to come in and overcome these hurdles.
 The clients who are temporarily financially challenged ask to pay over an extended period of time so they can start, so they manage to overcome that problem.
-I also have people who drive from Hamilton for a weekly session (yet people in my same building have said they don’t have the time……This is really, just an excuse.
+I also have people who drive from Hamilton for a weekly session and yet people in the same building as me have said they don’t have the time……This is really just an excuse.

 And here comes the damaging part – they choose to give away all their power to this ‘problem’ and accept it as fate before even trying to find a solution, before even attempting, or really looking to be creative.

 So, as you can see, it’s not about them not wanting to get well nor not starting to care about themselves, as much as they get stuck within their situation.
 It’s like they can’t see out of their problem.
 They can’t see out of their limited mind-set.
 And for some, they use the excuse because it’s safe.
 Safe to stay stuck.
 As the saying goes, “The devil you know…”